We plan to provide links to code from various projects completed in our group . Please note disclaimer at the bottom of the page.

 - Perturbed Topological Signatures of Persistence Diagrams

-Anirudh Som, Kowshik Thopalli, Karthikeyan N. Ramamurthy, Vinay Venkataraman, Ankita Shukla, Pavan Turaga, “Perturbation Robust Representations of Topological Persistence Diagrams”, in ECCV 2018.
+Anirudh Som, Kowshik Thopalli, Karthikeyan N. Ramamurthy, Vinay Venkataraman, Ankita Shukla, Pavan Turaga, “Perturbation Robust Representations of Topological Persistence Diagrams”, in the European Conference on Computer Vision (ECCV) 2018.

 - Elastic functional-codes for Riemannian Trajectories